sqall01/alertR/managerClientPrometheus/README.md

 # AlertR Manager Client Prometheus

 This client exposes all sensors holding float or integer data for a Prometheus collector to collect it.
 This allows to create a time series of the sensor data which can be used, for example, by Grafana to create graph views.
+Note that this client is only for internal usage and does not provide any authentication mechanisms or transport encryption such as TLS for the exposed data.

 ## How to use it?